Aging & Health A to Z

 Your body goes through many changes as you reach and pass the age of 65.
-Some of these changes may impede your ability to enjoy sex, or to carry out sexual activity comfortably.
-Other aspects of aging may also contribute to sexual difficulties.
+Some of these changes may get in the way of your ability to enjoy sex, or to carry out sexual activity comfortably.
+Other parts of aging may also contribute to sexual difficulties.

-- prostate surgery or radiation
+- Prostate surgery or radiation.

-- smoking habit (increases risk of erectile dysfunction)
+- Smoking habit (increases risk of erectile dysfunction).

-- anxiety about body image and desirability
+- Anxiety about body image and desirability.

 Symptoms and Warning Signs

-- less lubrication and more vaginal dryness during sex
+- Less lubrication and more vaginal dryness during sex.

-- slower sexual arousal and general loss of libido (interest in sex)
+- Slower sexual arousal and general loss of libido (interest in sex).

-- fewer and weaker orgasms
+- Fewer and weaker orgasms.